vtereshkov/umka-lang/doc/api.md

     UMKA_HOOK_RETURN,
 } UmkaHookEvent;
 ```
 Umka debug hook event kind.
 A `UMKA_HOOK_CALL` hook is called after calling any Umka function, `UMKA_HOOK_RETURN` before returning from any Umka function.

 ```
 typedef void (*UmkaHookFunc)(const char *fileName, const char *funcName, int line);
 ```
 Umka debug hook function.
 A callback that is called each time a hook event occurs.

+Parameters:

+`fileName`: Source file in which the event occured
+`funcName`: Function in which the event occured
+`line`: Source file line at which the event occured

 ### Functions

 ```
 UMKA_API UmkaError *umkaGetError(void *umka);
 ```
 Returns the last compile-time or run-time error.

+Parameters:

+* `umka`: Interpreter instance handle

-Here, `umka` is the interpreter instance handle.
-The returned pointer is valid until either a new error occurs, or `umkaFree` is called.
+Returned value: Pointer to the error description.
+The pointer is valid until either a new error occurs, or `umkaFree` is called.

 ```
 UMKA_API bool umkaAlive(void *umka);
 ```

-Returns `true` if the interpreter instance `umka` has been initialized and not yet terminated.
+Checks if the interpreter instance has been initialized and not yet terminated.
 Termination means that either the `main` function has exited, or `exit` has been called.
 Neither `umkaRun`, nor `umkaCall` can be called after the termination.

+Parameters:

+* `umka`: Interpreter instance handle

+Returned value: `true` if the interpreter instance has not yet terminated.

 ```
 UMKA_API bool umkaGetCallStack(void *umka, int depth, int nameSize,
                                int *offset, char *fileName, char *fnName, int *line);
 ```

-Gets the Umka call stack entry at the specified call `depth`.
-The entry is defined by the bytecode `offset`, source file `fileName`, function `fnName` and source `line`.
-If `depth` is zero, the current function information is retrieved.
-Here, `umka` is the interpreter instance handle, `nameSize` is the `fileName` or `fnName` buffer size, including the null character.
-Returns `true` on success.
+Finds the Umka call stack entry.

+Parameters:

+* `umka`: Interpreter instance handle
+* `depth`: Call stack unwinding depth.
+If zero, the current function information is retrieved
+* `nameSize`: Size of the string buffers that will be allocated for `fileName` and `fnName`, including the null characters
+* `offset`: Bytecode position, in instructions
+* `fileName`: Source file name corresponding to the bytecode position
+* `fnName`: Function name corresponding to the bytecode position
+* `line`: Source file line corresponding to the bytecode position

+Returned value: `true` on success.

 ```
 UMKA_API void umkaSetHook(void *umka, UmkaHookEvent event, UmkaHookFunc hook);
 ```

-Sets a debug hook function `hook` that will be called by the Umka virtual machine each time the `event` occurs.
+Sets a debug hook function that will be called by the Umka interpreter each time an event occurs.

+Parameters:

+* `umka`: Interpreter instance handle
+* `event`: Event kind that will trigger the hook function call
+* `hook`: Hook function

 ```
 UMKA_API int64_t umkaGetMemUsage(void *umka);
 ```

-Returns the allocated heap memory size in bytes.
+Returns the allocated heap memory size.

+Parameters:

+* `umka`: Interpreter instance handle

+Returned value: Memory size in bytes.

 ```
 UMKA_API char *umkaAsm(void *umka);
 ```
 Generates the Umka assembly listing for the Umka program previously compiled to bytecode.

+Parameters:

+* `umka`: Interpreter instance handle

-Here, `umka` is the interpreter instance handle.
-The string buffer returned by `umkaAsm` should be deallocated by calling `free` on the caller side.
+Returned value: String buffer pointer.
+It should be deallocated by calling `free` on the caller side.

 ## Accessing Umka data types